 A review of the various laws involved in pharmaceutical prescription practice and a study of the state and federal regulations including organization enforcement procedures.
 Consideration is also given to case histories involving negligence and malpractice.
 495. Pharmaceutical and Health Care Service.
 3 hours.
+Prerequisite: Second Professional Year Standing.
 A study of the principles and methods involved in the rendering of pharmaceutical and health care services.
 Included are the social, economic, legal and professional aspects and the study of the activities of providers and consumers of such services.
 501. Public Health.
 3 hours.

-A study of the prevention and control of diseases; promotion of public health and welfare; sanitary control of water, food, and sewage; municipal, state and federal regulations; and other problems of a general health nature.

-596. Pharmacy Practice I. 3 hours.
+A broad perspective of the philosophy of public health, the need for health services, and the efforts to provide those services through health and health-related programs in the United States.
+596. Pharmacy Practice I. 4 hours.
+Prerequisite: Pharmacy 495.
 A study of the application of managerial principles to the professional practice of pharmacy.
 597. Pharmacy Practice II.
 3 hours.

-This course intensively examines the behalitor of the patient or consumer of pharmaceutical and health care services.
+Prerequisite: Pharmacy 435.
+This course intensively examines the behavior of the patient or consumer of pharmaceutical and health care services.
 A study of the psychological, sociological and demographic make-up of the patient is undertaken and related to the communicative process necessary in professional practice.
 Role playing, utilizing video tapes, is used for demonstration and evaluation.

-MEDICINAL CHEMISTRY

-322. Inorganic Pharmacy.
+MEDICINAL CHEMISTRY 322.
+Inorganic Pharmacy.
 4 hours.
-Prerequisite: Chemistry 223 and 240.
+Prerequisite: First Professional Year Standing.
 A study of inorganic chemical compounds and preparations of value in human therapy.
 347-447.
 Biopharmacy.
 8 hours.

+Prerequisite: For 347, First Professional Year Standing; for 447, 347.
 A study of intermediary metabolism and metabolic regulation.
 Drug interaction with biochemical systems will be introduced.
 402. Drug Assay.
 5 hours.

 Three hours lecture, six hours laboratory.
-Prerequisite: Chemistry 240.